 Cooking chicken thighs to perfection is easy; it's all about making sure you cook them at the correct temperature for the right amount of time in order to achieve, tender fall-off-the-bone meat.

 Chicken thighs are a versatile, budget-friendly cut of meat that can be used in countless recipes.
-Chicken thighs are best cooked in an oven, slow-cooker, barbecued, or sliced in a stir-fry or curry.
-They taste particularly good when they are left to marinate overnight in a homemade marinade.
+You can choose to cook thighs in an oven, slow cooker, on the barbecue, or sliced in a stir-fry or curry.
+Thighs taste particularly good when they are left to marinate overnight in a homemade marinade.

 How long does it take to cook chicken thighs in the oven?